T-Welsh/Toms-Components/DEV-NOTES.md

 # 0.0.3 Changelog (unpublished)
 - Changed simple-contact-form to use a modified internal stylesheet istead of jotform CDN.
 - Added version info at top of toms-components.js and toms-components-css.php
+# 0.0.4 Changelog (unpublished)
+- Updated simple content block to v1.2.0 -- can now justify column item to top or center